 At the end of 1909, Alexandra and Johanna were on vacation in Russia while continuing their qualification as medical doctors in Zurich.
 They had not given up their socialist and Marxist support.
 Besides their studies, they worked as volunteers in hospitals and charities for the poor in Zurich.
 Their engagement with many exiled Russian Bolsheviks in Zurich and with militant anarchist socialists continued to be an essential part of their lives.

 During their Christmas vacation in 1911, when they visited their parents in Moscow, the Russian legal case that went back to their participation and financing of the assassination of Vyacheslav von Plehve had been taken up again by the Russian prosecutors.
 The two were several times interrogated but only held for a few days.
-It was said – and Johanna wrote that later in her diaries – that one of the prosecutors and interrogators, Gustave von Helder was of German origin and had considerable sympathy for young intellectuals attempting to improve their lives the poor working class.
+It was said – and Johanna wrote that later in her diaries – that one of the prosecutors and interrogators, Gustave von Helder was of German origin and had considerable sympathy for young intellectuals attempting to improve the lives of the poor working class.
 That prosecutor signed their release order, and they could return to Switzerland.
 Several decades later, my mother and aunt, Nadia, found out that Gustave von Helder’s uncle had been tortured and hanged by von Plehve’s secret police.

 At the end of the summer in 1911, the two women were again in Moscow and partially financed an uprising at Lomonosov Moscow State University.
-They were also interrogated and spent some days in prison.
+They were interrogated and spent some days in prison.
 Though once again, they were released, and no charges were pursued.
 That was quite surprising because hundreds of professors resigned or were forced to leave the employment at the University, and several hundred students were expelled.
 It appeared that the two women had a high-level protector in the government.

 By 1912, the case against them had been dropped and was no longer pursued.
 No reason was ever given.
 The Okhranka likely dropped the case under pressure from Pyotr Arkadyevich Stolypin, the reform-friendly Prime minister of the Imperial Government between 1906 and 1911 and a close friend of the women’s families.
 Stolypin’s successor as Prime minister Count Vladimir Nikolaevich Kokovtsov was also a close friend of Alexandra’s and Johanna’s fathers.